Nuno Mendes (count)

-Nuno Mendes or Nuño Menéndez (died February 1071) was the last count of Portugal from the family of Vímara Peres.
-The son of Count Mendo Nunes (Menendo Núñez), his desires for greater autonomy for Portugal led him to face King Garcia II of Galicia.
+Nuno Mendes or Nuño Menéndez (died 18 February 1071) was the last count of Portugal of the House of Vímara Peres.
+The son of Count Mendo Nunes (Menendo Núñez), his pursuit of greater autonomy for Portugal brought him into conflict with King García II of Galicia.

-Biographical sketch
+Nuno Mendes succeeded his father, Mendo Nunes, as Count of Portugal and continued the efforts of the Portuguese nobility to maintain the county's autonomy.
+His opposition to García II culminated in the Battle of Pedroso on 18 February 1071, where Nuno Mendes was defeated and killed.
+His death ended the male line of the House of Vímara Peres, and García II subsequently took control of the County of Portugal.

+Biography

 A patron of the Monastery of Guimarães, he first appears in the curia regis of King Ferdinand I of León in 1059, and with the title of count for the first time in 1070 when he appears confirming a donation made by King Garcia II.

 He married Goncina with whom he appears on 17 February 1071 making a donation to the Monastery of Santo Antonino de Barbudo of some properties in Luivão (Lage, Vila Verde), confirming as Ego comes Nunus Menendiz et uxor mea comitissa domna Goncina ("I, Count Nuno Menéndez and my wife Countess dona Goncina").